Mouthguard – Bethel Park, PA

 Protect Your Child’s Smile with a Mouthguard

 Prevention is vital to protecting young smiles to ensure they last for a lifetime.
 You may think this only involves your child’s home oral hygiene habits and regular care from their dentist, but there is another tool they can use to protect their teeth and gums from damage.
 Mouthguards are an essential oral appliance used to protect your child’s teeth.
 Although you can purchase one over-the-counter, it does not offer the same level of protection as those available at Cartwright Orthodontics.
-Dr. Cartwright provides custom-made mouth guards to protect your child’s smile.
+Dr. Cartwright and Dr. Palmer provide custom-made mouth guards to protect your child’s smile.

 Types of Mouthguards